RobRich999/Chromium_Clang/README.md

 Build marked withe "+thinlto" tag utilize whole-program analysis and cross-module optimization using "thin" link time optimization.

+Builds marked with the "+npm" tag utilize the LLVM "new pass manager" for building.

 Builds marked with the "+pgo" tag utilize profile-guided optimization.

 Builld marked with the "+polly" tag utilize the Polly "high-level loop and data-locality optimizer and optimization infrastructure for LLVM."